UsefulEngines/AwsContainerLab/README.md

 Fargate works with Amazon Elastic Container Service (ECS) and can run microservices developed in many programming languages or application frameworks including Java, .NET Core, Python, Node.js, Go, or Ruby on Rails.

-There are numerous methods to develop, build, and deploy .NET Core solutions using container hosting services such as ECS, Fargate, and EKS.
+There are numerous methods available to develop, build, and deploy .NET Core solutions and to leverage container hosting services such as ECS, Fargate, and EKS.

 The most accessible approach is to utilize the [AWS Toolkit for Visual Studio](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/deployment-ecs-aspnetcore-fargate.html) which provides nicely integrated project templates and publishing wizards.
 An extension for [Visual Studio Code](https://github.com/aws/aws-toolkit-vscode) also offers a nice cross-platform tooling experience.